lkesteloot/unsong/unsong.md

 “The lion represents Trump.
 He’s big and predatory and has a mane of golden hair.
 Heck, even the political cartoonists have got this one; they’ve been drawing the theme of the lion attacking the elephant all year.
 The witch represents Hillary.
 She’s a powerful but widely-disliked old woman.”

-“…and so, since the lion defeats the witch in the end, Trump is going to win the election?” asked Eli Foss.
+“... and so, since the lion defeats the witch in the end, Trump is going to win the election?” asked Eli Foss.

 “At least let me finish my explanation!
 The wardrobe is the Presidency.
 Everything about the executive branch is wardrobe-themed.
 The Cabinet.
 The various Bureaus.
 So [i]The Lion, the Witch, and the Wardrobe[/i] is a book about Trump, Hillary, and the Presidency.”

-“…and so Trump beats Hillary because Aslan…”
+“... and so Trump beats Hillary because Aslan...”

 “Hold your horses!
 Narnia corresponds to America.
 We know this because a bunch of English people get in a big wooden container and end up in a freezing forested land far away that they know nothing about.
 That’s basically the story of how America was founded in the first place.
 The four children represent the four great English migrations to the New World—read [i]Albion’s Seed[/i].”